 Cautions with other medicines

-Some medicines affect the way atorvastatin works and can increase the risk of serious side effects, such as muscle damage.
+Some medicines affect the way atorvastatin works and can increase the risk of serious side effects.

 Medicines that may not mix well with atorvastatin include:

 - some antibiotics and antifungals